Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 You have two ways to run the tests:
   - Run inside the VS Code and begin debugging by choosing "Extension Tests"
   - Run on terminal outside of VS Code and make sure no VS code is running (VS Code terminal will not work due to VS Code limitation)
 ```
 npm run test
 ```

+## How to sign CLA

+Once you finished creating your PR, a CLA bot will automatically add a comment to explain how to sign Contributor License Agreement.
+For Individual Contributor, it can be automatically done, but make sure that the 'git config user.name' and 'git config user.email' on your computor are identical with those you use to login in to GITHUB.

 ### localization notices
 It uses the gulp to do localization to reference project https://github.com/microsoft/vscode-extension-samples/tree/master/i18n-sample